esteinig/sketchy/README.md

 **`v0.4.0: public build, rust core`**

-`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Brinda and colleagues (2019)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide sketches of bacterial pathogen genomes and their associated genotypes, for example multi-locus sequence types (MLST), susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles infered with [Kleborate](https://github.com/katholt/kleborate).
+`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Brinda and colleagues (2019)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide sketches of bacterial pathogen genomes and their associated genotypes, for example multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles infered with [Kleborate](https://github.com/katholt/kleborate).

 Currently supported species are: